pablo-padua/SpotifyMusicFile/README.md

   <img src="https://imgur.com/hJVe1Bd.png">
 </p>

 This "spotifyMusicData.csv" file contains a set of data related to more than 175,000 songs collected from the Spotify Web API platform, which can be grouped by artist, year or genre.
-Such a file must be copied to the folder /tmp.
+Such a file must be stored to the folder /tmp.

 The .csv file's content is sorted like this:
 <p>valence,year,acousticness,artists[ ],danceability,duration_ms,energy,explicit,id,instrumentalness,key,liveness,